 This year, send a card to anyone and everyone you can think of: neighbors, coworkers (due to working remotely), friends, people in the social and civic organizations you belong to, your child’s teacher, and anyone else.
 Hand them out to baristas, the Amazon delivery driver, the dog catcher … you get the point!

 As an extra act of kindness, you can partner with a local nursing home and send cards to each of their residents.

-Each card you give is a physical reminder of your good wishes for the recipient’s holiday, so be generous with giving cards this year.
+Each card you give is a physical reminder of your good wishes for the recipient’s holiday, so be generous with giving cards.